Michael Tonello

-Michael Tonello (born July 19, ?) is an author best known for being an expert on Birkin bags, a luxury lady's handbag.
+Michael Tonello (born July 19) is an author best known for being an expert on Birkin bags, a luxury brand of tote bag.

 Tonello was a reseller of luxury goods, finding his niche buying Hermès items at retail and reselling them on eBay.

-In 2008 William Morrow/HarperCollins published his memoir called Bringing Home the Birkin; My Life in Hot Pursuit of the World’s Most Coveted Handbag.
+In 2008, William Morrow/HarperCollins published his memoir called Bringing Home the Birkin; My Life in Hot Pursuit of the World’s Most Coveted Handbag.
 The book details his adventures as an eBay entrepreneur who travels all over the world, going to Hermès stores to procure "same day" Birkins for wealthy and famous clients who do not want to wait for the item.
-The book, now published in Italian, Korean, Chinese, Thai, Mandarin, Japanese, Portuguese, Polish, and Turkish, reached #3 on the Boston Globe Bestseller List (Non-Fiction).

-In 2016 Tonello co-founded the luxury brand Respoke.
+In 2016, Tonello co-founded the luxury brand Respoke.